 Legio III Gallica: one of the Roman legions.
 Its name means "the legion from Gaul".

 This legion was founded in 49 or 48 BCE by Julius Caesar, who needed it in his war against his fellow-triumvir and rival Pompey the Great.
 The surname Gallica shows that its recruits came from northern Italy or the Provence, i.e. the two provinces of Caesar, Gallia Cisalpina and Gallia Transalpina.
 The unit saw its first action at Dyrrhachium (spring 48).
 It was present at Munda (17 March 45).
-After Caesar had been murdered, the legion became part of the army of Marc Antony.
+After Caesar had been murdered, the legion became part of the army of Mark Antony.

 In 42, it fought for the members of the Second Triumvirate in the battle of Philippi and the first generation of veterans was later settled at Perugia.
-It is likely that they played a leading part in the war that broke out between the adherents of Marc Antony's brother Lucius and Octavian, a relative of Caesar who was becoming very popular.
+It is likely that they played a leading part in the war that broke out between the adherents of Mark Antony's brother Lucius and Octavian, a relative of Caesar who was becoming very popular.
 Perugia was besieged by the Octavians and the Antonians were forced to surrender (41).

-In the meantime, the legion had been sent to the east, which was controlled by Marc Antony.
+In the meantime, the legion had been sent to the east, which was controlled by Mark Antony.
 It was possibly part of the army that the Roman authorities gave to their vassal king Herod of Judaea to reconquer his kingdom in the early 30s.
 The legion certainly participated in Antony's ill-fated war against the Parthian empire (36).
 It seems that the third Gallic legion fought heroically during the retreat from enemy country and more or less saved the rest of the army.

-After the naval battle of Actium (31), in which Octavian defeated Marc Antony, the Third was integrated into the army of Octavian (the later emperor Augustus).
+After the naval battle of Actium (31), in which Octavian defeated Mark Antony, the Third was integrated into the army of Octavian (the later emperor Augustus).
 He sent the legion back to Syria (together with VI Ferrata, X Fretensis and XII Fulminata).
 In 20, Augustus' stepson (and future successor) employed these legions, and perhaps V Macedonica as well, to impress the Parthians; they returned the eagle standards they had obtained after the Roman general Crassus' defeat at Carrhae in 53 BCE.